"Good Night, Dear Heart"

 Say What?

 How does Sam keep on seeing flashes of Hilla before he has seen her films or read her diary?
-There's no indication that Melvin knew Hilla or of any psycho-synergising.
+There's no evidence that Melvin knew Hilla or of any psycho-synergising with Melvin's mind.

 Hilla's passport number is missing from her passport.